annnvv/hiking_upward_recommender/README.md

 **Data Source**: webscraping [Hiking Upward](https://www.hikingupward.com)

+**TO DO**:
+- load data into a vector database (maybe Annoy (Approximate Nearest Neighbors Oh Yeah) ??)
+- update docker file and streamlit to pull from vector database
+- on front end have an optional selection button for use

 ## Skills used:
 - Web scraping using `requests` and `beautifulsoup`
 - Validating a dataframe using `pandera`